View FREE Lessons!

 The market supply

-is the total quantity of a good or service all producers are willing to provide at the prevailing set of relative prices during a defined period of time.
-The market supply is the sum of all individual producer supplies.
+is the total quantity of a good or service that all producers are willing to supply at the prevailing set of relative prices during a defined period of time.
 It is understood that "Supply" means Market Supply, unless it refers to one producer.

 Dig Deeper With These Free Lessons: